By: Retha Nesmith, Certified Aromatherapist

 For example, there has been at least one case of interaction from the external use of Blue Chamomile oil and another from Peppermint oil.
 Essential Oil Safety explains potential risks and why Blue Chamomile and Lemongrass oils might present the greatest risk of drug interaction.
 There are many known and studied interactions but there are also some that are less known and less studied.
 One of the known interactions is between essential oils containing methyl salicylate (Wintergreen & Sweet Birch) and blood-thinning medications.
 This combination can cause the blood to thin too much, leading to internal bleeding and bruising.
 This is one of the concerns I have when recommending the ingestion of essential oils.
 The reason for this post is not to go into all the possible likely drug interactions, but it is to make the consumer aware that these interactions do exist.

-Then there are concerns with irritation when using essential oils.
+Then there are concerns with irritation when ingesting essential oils.
 Tea Tree and Lavender are both well known and greatly used essential oils.
 There are more cases of adverse skin reactions from Tea Tree than Lavender.
 This may be because Tea Tree does not have a long shelf life, and when it oxidizes (undergoes chemical changes), it becomes more skin reactive.
 Cinnamon Bark, Clove, Ylang-Ylang, and Lemongrass are examples of essential oils that present a moderate risk of adverse skin reaction, especially if used undiluted.
 Again, this is not about purity.
 It’s simply about safety and the natural constituents of the essential oils.

 Most of the constituents that make up essential oils affect the body one way or another.

 How they affect the body is what published scientific research is starting to make known to us.
 Some people believe that too much essential oil taken internally can have side effects on the liver.
 The liver has to process everything we put in our bodies, including essential oil constituents, so giving it extra work to do may cause problems.
-There is some debate about this, as we don’t know enough about how much of which essential oils may be safe or unsafe in terms of the liver but it is very important to keep in mind that essential oils do have an effect on the liver.
+There is some debate about this, as we don’t know enough about how much of which essential oils may be safe or unsafe to ingest in terms of the liver but it is very important to keep in mind that essential oils do have an effect on the liver.

 These risks generally increase when dealing with young children, elderly people, and pregnant women.
 In fact, certain essential oils should be avoided altogether in pregnancy.
 There are various reasons for this, but the main one is to ensure that the development of the fetus is not adversely affected.
 And as I mentioned already, some essential oils should not be taken with specific medications.